thinkinglabs/hiring-questions/README.md

 * What is the last training you followed?
 * What is the best training you ever followed?
 * Have you ever spoken at a conference?
 What was the topic?
-* How do you keep yourself up-to-date? <p>some candidates think it’s the sole responsibility of the company, others think it’s their own responsibility to keep learning.
+* How do you keep yourself up-to-date? some candidates think it’s the sole responsibility of the company, others think it’s their own responsibility to keep learning.
 Neither are wrong or better, yet it’s very important to see that this is inline with what the company culture is.
-* What is the last book you read? <p>the topic is on purpose very broad, it’s up to the candidate to talk about a technical or non technical book.
+* What is the last book you read? the topic is on purpose very broad, it’s up to the candidate to talk about a technical or non technical book.
 There is no right or wrong choice, both give an interesting conversation that show a different part of the candidate.
 * Who are some people in your field that you follow?
 Who are your role models?

 ### Technical Questions